Jakub-Domogala/Currency_Converter-ENG-/README.md

 To run converter You need to clone this repository and simply open `index.html` file in any common browser.

 ### Usage
-You can input values in both windows and accept given value by pressing enter or by clicking outside of the window
+You can input values in both windows and accept given value by pressing enter or by clicking outside of the window.

+To change currency just click on the currency name and choose from dropdown list.